korlibs/korge-hello-world/README.md

 ./gradlew jsWeb                     # Outputs to /build/web
 ./gradlew jsWebMin                  # Outputs to /build/web-min (applying Dead Code Elimination) ./gradlew jsWebMinWebpack           # Outputs to /build/web-min-webpack (minimizing and grouping into a single bundle.js file)
-./gradlew jsWebRun                  # Outputs to /build/web, creates a small http server and opens a browser
+./gradlew runJs                     # Outputs to /build/web, creates a small http server and opens a browser
 ```

 You can use any HTTP server to serve the files in your browser.